dmastylo/RPI-Class2Go/README.md

 * *Frame Extraction*.
 We have a tool for extracting frames from a video (using ```ffmpeg```) differencing them to find key frames, and then using thumbnails of these frames as an index to the video.
-We call it the Kelvinator because it was written by Kelvin.
+It's called the Kelvinator after its author, Kelvin Do.

 * *Exercises*.
 We support two kinds of exercises: formative (for learning) and summative (for assessment, like quizzes and tests).
     Students can attempt each problem as many times as they want without penalty in formative problem sets, but may be penalized for multiple submissions in summative sets.
 In both types of problem sets, feedback is available immediately so students can learn along the way.

 Leveraging Others